-A freezing cold November day is nature’s way of reminding us ice fishing season is almost here.
-It’s time to get out the buckets, tip ups, hand warmers, augers and camo coolie cups.
-Ice fishing in South County is a peaceful experience, one that gets us out of the house throughout the winter, provides some much needed exercise and helps to satiate our fishing jones.
-Ice fishing may also be the purest of all fishing; no hop-scotching down rock walls or paying $4 a gallon to fuel your boat; this sport has you walk on water, wear lots of warm jackets with silly hats and to get really, really excited when your child pulls up a 5 inch yellow perch.
+A freezing cold November day is nature’s way of reminding us that ice fishing season is almost here.
+It’s time to get out the buckets, tip-ups, hand warmers, augers, and camo coolie cups.
+Ice fishing in South County is a peaceful experience, one that gets us out of the house throughout the winter, provides some much-needed exercise and helps to satiate our fishing jones.
+Ice fishing may also be the purest of all fishing; no hop-scotching down rock walls or paying $4 a gallon to fuel your boat; this sport has you walk on water, wear lots of warm jackets with silly hats and get really, really excited when your child pulls up a five inch yellow perch.
 The gear is simple and largely bomb-proof, which is good.
-Good because when you are huddled on 20” of ice, feet buried in 10” of wet snow and your hands haven’t left your pockets for 15 minutes, you need really simple gear.
+Good because when you’re huddled on 20” of ice, feet buried in 10” of wet snow and your hands haven’t left your pockets for 15 minutes, you need really simple gear.

 Let’s be serious, with the exception of the teetotalers, who genuinely enjoy ice fishing for the joy of ice and fishing, this “sport” is really just another place to drink beer.
 It gets you out of the house for a few hours before a Patriots game, conveniently justifying the remainder of your afternoon, slouched in a chair watching the game, exhausted from being out in the cold all day.
 Real ice fishermen always have a plan.